 The feature list of any Garmin watch is extensive, to say the least.
 It's also not as simple as what the watch will do, because in some cases it's the analysis of gathered data that you then view in Garmin Connect that makes the real difference.

-But the Forerunner 45 is much newer technology and offers far wider support for functions beyond the very basics.
-It supports a wider set of satellites, for example, it supports Garmin Coach and downloadable workouts and goes further to give you functions like Body Battery, using that sleep data to better effect.
-It will also let you customise the watchface with Garmin Connect IQ.
+But the Forerunner 45 and 55 are much newer technology and offer far wider support for functions beyond the very basics.
+They supports a wider set of satellites, for example, supports Garmin Coach and downloadable workouts and go further to give you functions like Body Battery, using that sleep data to better effect.
+They will also let you customise the watchface with Garmin Connect IQ.

-All round, the feature set on the Forerunner 45 takes a big step beyond the Forerunner 35, so this watch is a lot more than just a new design.
-It also has a much larger workout memory - although you're likely to sync and save in the Garmin Connect app on your smartphone, the 35 will only remember the last 7 workouts, whereas the 45 will give you 200 hours workout memory.
+All round, the feature set on the Forerunner 45 takes a big step beyond the Forerunner 35, while the Forerunner 55 is a smaller step forward over the 45.
+Additionally, the 35 will only remember the last 7 workouts, whereas the 45 and 55 will give you 200 hours workout memory.

 - 35: 9 days, 13 hours of GPS workouts